POM: Prescription only medicine

 The patients should be prescribed a starting dose of inhaled budesonide which is appropriate for the severity or level of control of their disease.
 The dose should be adjusted until control is achieved and then titrated to the lowest dose at which effective control of asthma is maintained.

-for adults (including the elderly and children/adolescents over 12 years of age) with mild asthma (Step 2) and for children 6 to 12 years of age is 200-400 micrograms/day.
+The starting dose for adults (including the elderly and adolescents 12 to 17 years) with mild asthma (Step 2) and for children 6 to 11 years of age is 200-400 micrograms/day.
 If needed, the dose can be increased up to 800 micrograms/day.
 For adult patients with moderate (Step 3) and severe (Step 4) asthma the starting dose can be up to 1600 micrograms/day.
 The maintenance dose should be adjusted to meet the requirements of an individual patient taking into account the severity of the disease and the clinical response of the patient.

 The patient should be transferred to once daily dosing at the same equivalent total daily dose (with consideration of the drug and the method of delivery).
 The dose should be subsequently reduced to the minimum needed to maintain good asthma control.
 Patients should be instructed to take the once daily dose in the evening.
 It is important that the dose is taken consistently and at the same time each evening.